CJ Fodrey: San Diego State

 In the fall of 2022, Fodrey joined San Diego State University to play college soccer.
 In his freshman season, Fodrey made 18 appearances, scoring seven goals and tallying four assists for the Aztecs.
 Fodrey was named All-Pac 12 First Team and Pac-12 Freshman of the Year in his debut college season.

 On December 19, 2022, it was announced that Fodrey would leave college early, signing a Generation Adidas contract with Major League Soccer and entering the 2023 MLS SuperDraft.

 Austin FC

 On December 21, 2022, Fodrey was drafted 13th overall in the 2023 MLS SuperDraft by Austin FC.
+Fodrey made his first team debut in the 3–1 loss to FC Juárez in the Leagues Cup.